bbauska/css-mastering-css/README.md

 }
 ```

-###### When importing the CSS Module from a JS Module, it exports an object with all mappings from local names to global names. {#when-importing-the-css-module-from-a-js-module-it-exports-an-object-with-all-mappings-from-local-names-to-global-names. .unnumbered}
+###### When importing the CSS Module from a JS Module, it exports an object with all mappings from local names to global names.

 ```
 import styles from &#34;./style.css&#34;;